+C. FIRST-1 IME, FIRST -YEAR (FRE SHMAN) ADM ISSION

+-

+C21 For the Fall 2014 entering clas s:

+C21 Number of early decision applica tions received by your institution

+C21 Number of applicants admitted u nder early decision on plan

+C21 Please provide significant details about your early decision plan:

 C22 Early action

-Yes No
+C22 Yes No

-Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х
+C22 C22 Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? Х

-If "yes," please complete the following:
+C22 If "yes," please complete the follo owing:

-Early action closing date
+C22 Early action closing date

-Early action notification date
+C22 Early action notification date

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C22 Is your early action plan a "restri tive" plan under which you limit stu dents from applying to other early pla ins?

-Yes No
+C22 Yes No

+C22